 Freedom Convoy: Police move in as public turns on truckers blocking highway to US

+Freedom Convoy: Police move in as public turns on truckers blocking US-Canada border

 Truckers have blocked the US-Canada highway since Saturday in protest against vaccine mandates